manojRajure/GeeksForGeeks/README.md

-# GreeksForGreeks
+# GeeksForGeeks
-it is a solution repository of greeksforgreeks questions using python
+It is a solution repository of GeeksForGeeks questions.
+Solve using Python.